memecoder12345678/Zerionyx/README.md

 ## Overview

-**Zerionyxyx** is an educational programming language designed for learning and lightweight task automation, offering beginner-friendly syntax, immediate visual feedback, and helpful error messages.
+**Zerionyx** is an educational programming language designed for learning and lightweight task automation, offering beginner-friendly syntax, immediate visual feedback, and helpful error messages.

 ---